Vehicle Accident Prevention and Safety

 Who Should Know This Policy

-All university employees and students who drive a VCU vehicle for the purpose of conducting university business, as well as the supervisors and heads of departments that own or lease one or more vehicles.
+All university employees and students who are authorized to drive a VCU vehicle for the purpose of conducting university business, as well as the supervisors and heads of departments that own or lease one or more VCU vehicles.

 Any crash involving a VCU vehicle that results in damage to any person or property including the vehicle itself.
 Accidents will be given one of the following designations: